shoyo/acoustic-keylogger/README.md

   * Ideally requires no supervised training, and instead uses unsupervised methods to approximate typed keys according to key-press sound waveform and wave intervals.

+## Motivation
+Many research papers were published in the mid-2000s concerning the topic of keyboard acoustic enmanations attack.
+Some research, such as [*Keyboard Acoustic Emanations Revisited* by L. Zhuang,
+F. Zhou, J. D. Tygar in 2005](https://www.cs.cornell.edu/~shmat/courses/cs6431/zhuang.pdf), demonstrated extremely accurate results even without labeled training data.
+Technology surrounding machine learning has advanced considerably since the time such research was published.
+This research therefore aims to identify how __accurate__, __effective__, and __accessible__ such a security attack is in the current machine learning landscape.

 ## Development Environment
 ### Option 1 - Virtual environment
 Install Python version 3.6.